ThibHlln/hydroeval/README.md

 ## How to Cite

-If you are using HydroEval, please consider citing the software using the DOI provided in the header of this file.
+If you are using HydroEval, please consider citing the software as follows (click on the link to get the DOI of a specific version):
+* Hallouin, T. (XXXX).
+HydroEval: Streamflow Simulations Evaluator (Version X.X.X).
+Zenodo. https://doi.org/10.5281/zenodo.2591217

 ## Objective Functions Available